-- Dashed pink lines represent the exisiting vehicular circulation on adjacent roadways. - Dashed red lines represent areas of heavy vehicular use (trucks and large vehicle)s, and demonstrates the ease of access users will have when navigating the site, parking or docking. - Dashed orange lines represent vehicular path of travel, and demonstrated the ease of access users will have while accessing, navigating throughout the site, and parking. - Dashed green lines represent cycling lanes, which are incorporated along the proposed Street 'A'.
-While at the present Street A terminates on site (cul-de-sac), there is potential for further expansion. - Dashed blue lines represent pedestrian circulation throughout the site.
+- Dashed pink lines represent the exisiting vehicular circulation on adjacent roadways. - Dashed red lines represent areas of heavy vehicular use (trucks and large vehicle)s, and demonstrates the ease of access users will have when navigating the site, parking or docking. - Dashed orange lines represent vehicular path of travel, and demonstrated the ease of access users will have while accessing, navigating throughout the site, and parking. - Dashed green lines represent cycling lanes, which are incorporated in the multi-use trail along the proposed Street 'A'.
+While the current proposal shows Street A terminating on site (cul-de-sac), there is potential for further expansion. - Dashed blue lines represent pedestrian circulation throughout the site.
 The proposed sidewalks provide connection between parking areas and building entrances, as well as connection between the proposed buildings.
 No pedestrian connection is provided to connect with the existing E Cargo Road as sidewalks are absent.